Questions? Call us today!

 MANUFACTURER GUARANTEES

-Some of the Products we sell to you come with a manufacturer's guarantee.
+Some of the Products we sell come with a manufacturer's guarantee.
 For details of the applicable terms and conditions, please refer to the manufacturer's guarantee provided with the Products.

-If you are a consumer, a manufacturer's guarantee is in addition to your legal rights in relation to Products that are faulty or not as described.
-Advice about your legal rights is available from your local Citizens' Advice Bureau or Trading Standards office.
+A manufacturer's guarantee is in addition to your statutory rights under the Consumer Rights Act 2015 in relation to Products that are faulty or not as described.

 OUR WARRANTY FOR THE PRODUCTS

-For Products which do not have a manufacturer's guarantee, we provide a warranty that on delivery and for a period of 12 months from delivery, the Products shall be free from material defects.
-However, this warranty does not apply in the circumstances described in clause 17.2.
+For Products which do not have a manufacturer's guarantee, we provide a warranty that on delivery, and for a period of 12 months from delivery, the Products shall be free from material defects.
+However, this warranty does not apply in the circumstances described in clause 18.2.

 (a)